 In the middle grades, beginning in fifth grade, students change classes and see teachers who specialize in their subjects: language arts, math, science, and social studies.
 Under the guidance of their homeroom teacher and entire team of teachers in the middle grades, students become more independent and self-sufficient students.
 By the time they graduate from eighth grade, students are well prepared for the high school of their choice.

-Resource teachers, a remedial teacher, a speech therapist, and a school counselor are available for students who need assistance or need to be challenged at an enrichment level.
+A Learning Support Center, a remedial teacher, a speech therapist, and a school counselor are available for students who need assistance or need to be challenged at an enrichment level.
 All teachers integrate technology across the curriculum.

 Our academic curriculum is based on the guidelines which were developed by the Archdiocese of Philadelphia Office of Catholic Education.
 These guidelines are based on national standards; they were written by dedicated committees of teachers for each subject who studied the national standards and incorporated best practices; these guidelines are available below.